phpsci/phpsci-carray/docs/index.md

 which is not the case for a CArray.
 An array of PHPSci is just a pointer to memory.
 It carries with it the position of memory where its data has been allocated.

-The `MemoryPointer` object is a mirror of the `CArray` object, it carries with it the information needed to communicate with the C backend.

 To view your data, you can use the `echo` method or transform your CArray into a PHP array.